RESOStandards/.github/profile/README.md

 # RESO Standards

-Welcome to the RESO Standards GitHub page.
+Welcome to the RESO Standards GitHub repository.

+For current specifications, see https://transport.reso.org